adaptive-entropy-tree-search/ants/README.md

 # Adaptive Entropy Tree Search

-This repository contains code for the paper Robust Planning using Adaptive Entropy Tree Search, under review for NeurIPS 2021.
+This repository contains code for the paper Planning and Learning using Adaptive Entropy Tree Search, accepted for IJCNN 2022.

 ## Install